Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Norm-resolvent asymptotics

 \section{Norm-resolvent asymptotics}

 We will make use of the Kre\u\i n formula \eqref{eq:Krein_transmission} to obtain a norm-resolvent asymptotics of the family $A_\e$.
-In so doing, we will compute the asymptotics of $M^{-1}(z)$ based on a Schur-Frobenius type inversion formula, having first rewritten $M(z)$ as a two by two operator matrix relative to the orthogonal decomposition of the Hilbert space $\mathcal H=\P \mathcal{H}\oplus\Port \mathcal{H}$.
-In the study of operator matrices, we rely upon the material of \cite{Tretter} and references therein.
+In doing so, we will compute the asymptotics of $M^{-1}(z)$ based on a Schur-Frobenius type inversion formula, having first rewritten $M(z)$ as a $2\times 2$ operator matrix relative to the orthogonal decomposition of the Hilbert space $\mathcal H=\P \mathcal{H}\oplus\Port \mathcal{H}$.
+In the study of operator matrices, we rely upon the material of \cite{Tretter}, see also references therein.

-The operator $M(z)$ admits the block matrix representation,
+The operator $M(z)$ admits the block matrix representation

 For the inversion of $M(z)$ we then use the Schur-Frobenius inversion formula \cite[Theorem 2.3.3]{Tretter}

 Note that by Proposition \ref{prop:M}, one has $\Im M(z) = (\Im z) S^{*}_{\bar z} S_{\bar z}.$ Moreover, since $S_z=(1-zA_0^{-1})^{-1}\Pi,$ one has